apache/whimsy/DEVELOPMENT.md

 - Double-check paths to the lib/asf files (which you will be using a lot)
 - Test locally first; in production logs are in [/members/log](https://whimsy.apache.org/members/log/)

-### How To: Use New SVN Directories
+### How To: Use New SVN or Git Directories

-Some SVN repos/files are checked out via cron jobs regularly for caching and read only access.
+Some SVN/Git repos/files are checked out via cron jobs regularly for caching and read only access.
 Some applications checkout needed files just when running into temp dirs (typically to modify them and commit changes).
 If you have trouble using the existing [ASF::SVN classes](lib/whimsy/asf/svn.rb) class to access files from Subversion on the server, then check:

 - Default SVN checkouts: [repository.yml](repository.yml)

+### How To: Keep Your Local Environment Updated

+`rake update git:pull svn:update` will crawl the tree, updating all gems as well as pulling/updating any existing git or svn checkouts that you have locally from repository.yml.

+Note also that sometimes you may need to `bundle exec *command*` instead of just doing `bundle *command*`, since using the exec uses a subtly different set of gem versions from the local director.

 Whimsy On Windows
 =================